What Are Interest-Only Mortgages? A Complete Guide to UK Interest-Only Mortgage Options

 Frequently Asked Questions About Interest-Only Mortgages

 Many first-time buyers and homeowners ask us if interest-only mortgages are available to them.
 The simple answer is yes, they can apply for an interest-only mortgage early in their property journey.
+Those receiving government support may also explore options like a Mortgage on benefits, though specific criteria must be met.

 This type of mortgage allows you to pay off the interest on your loan monthly, without reducing the capital balance.
 It’s a key option for those needing lower monthly repayments at the start.